kuerbis/Term-Form-p6/README.md

 The fist argument is the prompt string.

-The optional second argument is a hash to set the different options.
-The keys/options are
+With the following arguments one can set the different options or instead it can be passed the default value (see option *default*) as string.

-With the optional second argument it can be passed the default value (see option *default*) as string or it can be passed the options as a hash.
 The options are

   * default